maxxartiaga69-ux/Shark-Predictor/README.md

 # Shark Predictor 🦈

-### For Safe, Data-Driven Human-Marine Coexistence
+### A Data-Driven Analysis of Shark Habitats using Simulated Oceanographic Data
 *A project for the NASA International Space Apps Challenge 2025.*

 ---

-## The Problem
-Human-shark interactions are increasing, posing risks to both public safety and marine ecosystems.
-Coastal communities, scientists, and conservationists lack accessible, real-time tools to understand and predict where sharks are likely to be, making it difficult to implement proactive safety and conservation strategies.

 ## Our Solution
-Shark Predictor is a data-driven application that uses a machine learning model to predict the probability of shark presence.
+Shark Predictor is a Python-based analytical tool, presented in a Jupyter Notebook, that models and predicts the probability of shark presence.
 Our model is built on a fundamental ecological premise: sharks, as apex predators, are found where their prey is abundant.
-Prey abundance is dictated by specific oceanographic conditions that we can measure from space, turning the ocean into an open book.
+This project simulates key oceanographic conditions based on real-world principles to test and validate this prediction logic.

+## How to Use This Project
+This project is designed to be run cell by cell within a Jupyter Notebook environment.

+1.  **Clone the Repository:** Get a local copy of this project.
+2.  **Install Dependencies:** Run `pip install -r requirements.txt` in your terminal.
+3.  **Open the Notebook:** Launch Jupyter and open the `shark-notebook-fixed.ipynb` file.
+4.  **Configure Locations:** In the second code cell, you can modify the `locations_to_analyze` list to test any coordinates you wish.
+5.  **Run the Analysis:** Execute the cells sequentially to see the data simulation and validity checks for your chosen locations.

 ---

 ## The Science Behind Shark Predictor
-Our model integrates three key pillars of NASA data to create a dynamic probability map.
+Our model integrates key pillars of oceanographic data to create a dynamic probability map.

-### 🌿 Phytoplankton: The Ocean's Green Heart
-**Why it Matters:** Phytoplankton forms the base of the entire marine food web.
-High concentrations attract zooplankton, which attract small fish, which in turn attract the larger predators—sharks.
-A map of phytoplankton is essentially a map of potential feeding grounds.
-**NASA Data Used:** We use data from the MODIS sensor on NASA's Aqua and Terra satellites to measure Chlorophyll-a concentration, a direct indicator of phytoplankton presence.

-### 🔥 Sea Surface Temperature (SST): The Predator's Comfort Zone
-**Why it Matters:** Each shark species has an ideal temperature range.
-More importantly, thermal fronts—where cold and warm water masses meet—are highly productive hunting zones.
-These fronts act as natural barriers, concentrating nutrients and prey.
-As demonstrated by Queiroz et al. (2016) in PNAS, sharks actively select habitats characterized by strong thermal gradients.
+- **Phytoplankton & Chlorophyll:** We simulate chlorophyll-a concentration (the base of the marine food web) using data from NASA's MODIS sensor as a scientific basis.
+High chlorophyll suggests abundant food sources.
-**NASA Data Used:** Sensors like MODIS and VIIRS provide daily global SST maps, allowing our model to identify both thermal comfort zones and these critical thermal fronts.
+- **Sea Surface Temperature (SST):** Sharks prefer specific temperature ranges.
+Our model is based on data from sensors like MODIS and VIIRS, identifying thermal comfort zones and critical thermal fronts where prey congregates.

-### 💨 Ocean Dynamics: The Engine of Marine Life
-**Why it Matters:** Winds, currents, and eddies determine where nutrients and plankton are transported.
-Wind is the primary driver of upwelling, a phenomenon where cold, nutrient-rich deep water rises to the surface, causing an explosion of phytoplankton and fueling the entire food chain.
-**NASA Data Used:** We utilize datasets like the "MetOp-A ASCAT Level 2 Ocean Surface Wind Vectors" to get the speed and direction of ocean winds.
-Analyzing these vectors allows us to predict the occurrence of upwelling.

-### 🔗 The Final Synthesis: Connecting the Dots
-Our model integrates these pillars to understand the *why* behind a prediction:

-    Winds (ASCAT) ➡️ predict Upwelling
-    Upwelling ➡️ brings Nutrients to the surface Nutrients + Sunlight ➡️ trigger Phytoplankton blooms (Chlorophyll-a / MODIS) Phytoplankton ➡️ attracts the Food Chain (zooplankton, fish) Thermal Fronts (SST / MODIS & VIIRS) ➡️ concentrate the Prey Concentrated Prey + Thermal Comfort Zones ➡️ Attract Sharks 🦈🎯
+- **Ocean Dynamics:** Using principles from datasets like ASCAT Wind Vectors, our simulation accounts for ocean currents and their strength, which are crucial for nutrient transport and prey movement.

 ---

-### Key Technologies
+### Technology Stack
-- **Analysis & Modeling:** Python (Pandas, Matplotlib, NumPy, xarray)
+- **Analysis & Modeling:** Python (Pandas, Matplotlib, NumPy)
-- **Environment Management:** MiniConda
+- **Environment Management:** MiniConda / venv
 - **Prototyping:** Jupyter Notebook
 - **AI Assistants:** Google Gemini, Manus AI, Claude AI, ChatGPT

-### Data Sources
-- **NASA Earthdata:** MODIS, VIIRS, ASCAT
-- **Copernicus Marine Service:** (for parameters like depth/physics)
-- **Hycom:** (for ocean current modeling)
-- **CSIRO:** (for additional marine data)

 ### Next Steps & Future Improvements
-The current prototype focuses its predictive power on marine environments.
-A key next step for development is implementing a land mask (geospatial filter) to automatically handle and reject terrestrial coordinates, further refining the user input process.
+This notebook serves as the foundational logic for the Shark Predictor system.
+The current version uses a sophisticated simulation of ocean data.
+The next steps are:
+- **Integrate Live APIs:** Replace the simulation functions with real-time API calls to NASA Earthdata and Copernicus to fetch live oceanographic data.
+- **Implement the Full ML Model:** Add the complete machine learning predictor class to translate the simulated data into a final probability score.

 ### Our Team
 - Rafael Silva Nascimento